poeticlama/PALTUS/content/docs/2025/PALTUS/week2.md

   - Added LLM API integration to communicate with the user

 **Amir Fayzullin**
-  - Fixed prompt for LLM model j
+  - Fixed prompt for LLM model
   - Added system prompt for validation of user's inputs

 **Danil Demin**